M4c13j/ManhuntCompass/README.md

 ## Commands
 Commands in the plugin require arguments and are grouped by their usage.

 ### getCompass
 Can only be executed by **hutners**.
 Adds to the inventory _Manhunt Compass_ which is used to track runners.
 ```aidl
 /getCompass - gives a manhunt compass
 ```
 ### Manhunt
-A hub for the game. `start` gives every hunter _Manhunt Compass_ and start the game. `stop` ends manhunt game.
+Command that is resposible for the game. `start` gives every hunter _Manhunt Compass_ and start the game. `stop` ends manhunt game.
 ```aidl
 /manhunt start - starts manhunt game
 /mahunt stop - ends manhunt